JasonFung04/ic3103_arduino/README.md

 # ic3103_arduino
-1.bluetooth connect code
+research of electronic components

+##As a member of electronic part, I go to find Arduino code related to:
+1. Bluetooth receive and communication

-2.motor control code
+2. Motor control

-3.speaker play sound code
+3. Speaker play sound

-4.image transfer code

-5.led light code
+4. Mic receive sound

+5. Camera record and transfer videos